 2. A pilot study at the John Hopkins University School of Medicine concluded that regular consumption of microgreens might help people with gastric problems and even assist in preventing stomach cancer.

-3. Brassicas in particular (broccoli, cabbage, mustard, rocket and kale) were linked to cancer prevention.
-Highest ranking were radish, daikon (Japanese white radish) and broccoli.
+3. Brassicas in particular (broccoli, cabbage, mustard, rocket, and kale) were linked to cancer prevention.
+Highest ranking was radish, daikon (Japanese white radish) and broccoli.

 4. The more intensely-coloured the green, the more nutritious it is.